 Welcome to Ethics as Worship.
 This is a blog about ethics, theology, and culture.
-My name is Evan Lenow, and I serve as Assistant Professor of Ethics, the Bobby L. and Janis Eklund Chair of Stewardship, Director of the Land Center for Cultural Engagement, and Director of the Center for Biblical Srewardship at Southwestern Baptist Theological Seminary in Fort Worth, TX.
-The goal of this blog is to address ethical and cultural issues from a biblical-theological perspective.
+My name is Evan Lenow, and I serve as Director of Church and Minister Relations at Mississippi College in Clinton, MS. The goal of this blog is to address ethical and cultural issues from a biblical-theological perspective.

 I am a self-confessed city-boy who grew up in Memphis, TN.
 I married a good Mississippi girl, Melanie, to bring a little country into my life.
 I met my wife at Mississippi College where I earned a BA in Communication.
 I convinced her to follow me out to North Carolina to attend Southeastern Baptist Theological Seminary.
 During our time at SEBTS, we married and both graduated with master’s degrees (MDiv with Advanced Biblical Studies for me and MA in Biblical Counseling for Melanie), and then I continued on to earn a PhD in Christian Ethics.
 We have four children–Molly, Elizabeth, William, and Laurel.